Fair Robust Active Learning by Joint Inconsistency: Acknowledgement

 \subsection{Experimental Settings}

-We describe the datasets, evaluation metrics, baselines, and training protocols in this section.
-Training details along with infrastructure are reported the \supp{}.
+We describe datasets, evaluation metrics, training protocols, and baselines in this section.

-{\textbf{Datasets.}} We conduct experiments on three diverse datasets, including UTKFace~\cite{zhang2017utkface}, CINIC-10~\cite{darlow2018cinic} and HAM-10000~\cite{tschandl2018ham10000}.
-For the UTKFace facial attribute dataset, we construct two sensitive groups (young and old) with an age threshold of 30 years old and perform the four race classification.
-For the CINIC-10 dataset, integrated by CIFAR-10 and partial synthesized ImageNet, we classify ten objects and treat the membership in the two domains as sensitive attributes.
-For the HAM-10000 skin lesion dataset, we recognize seven different cell types and use genders as sensitive attributes.
-Details about data preprocessing are reported in the \supp{}.
+{\textbf{Datasets.}} We use three different datasets in our experiments: UTKFace~\cite{zhang2017utkface}, CINIC-10~\cite{darlow2018cinic} and HAM-10000~\cite{tschandl2018ham10000}.
+For the UTKFace facial attribute dataset, we construct two sensitive groups (young and old) and perform the 4-race (White, Black, Asian, and Indian) classification task.
+For the CINIC-10 dataset, integrated by CIFAR-10 and partially synthesized ImageNet, we classify ten objects and treat membership in the two domains as sensitive attributes.
+For the HAM-10000 skin lesion dataset, we recognize seven cell types and use genders as sensitive attributes.

+We directly use the official CINIC-10 data split in our experiments and construct the other two datasets ourselves due to the lack of such information.
+For the UTKFace, we first filter out face photos belonging to the ``Other" race and put an age-related attribute tag on each photo based on the provided age metadata.
+Specifically, we evenly divide all faces into two groups (Young and Old) with a threshold of 30 years old.
+For the HAM-10000 dataset, we simply filter out repeated images and samples without a corresponding sex attribute.
+After the above preprocessing steps, we randomly split the two datasets into training and validation sets with a ratio of 7:3.
+We measure the effectiveness of all methods on the validation set.

-{\textbf{Evaluation Metrics.}} We utilize minimax fairness (worst group performance) as the primary evaluation metric \cite{martinez2020minimax}.
-However, for a fair comparison with prior methods, we still include the prediction disparity metric \cite{verma2018fairness}.
-Also, we report the average group performance to see if there are serious fairness performance trade-offs.
-For the UTKFace and CINIC-10 datasets, we use average predicted accuracy to measure the performance.
-As for the HAM-10000 dataset, we adopt the F1-score, considering both precision and recall, as the performance evaluation metric following prior works \cite{sandler2018mobilenetv2} on account of severe label imbalance.
+{\textbf{Evaluation Metrics.}} We utilize the commonly used minimax fairness, \ie, highest worst group performance, as the primary fairness evaluation metric \cite{martinez2020minimax}.
+For a fair comparison with prior methods, we include prediction disparities between the highest and lowest performance groups as another fairness criterion \cite{verma2018fairness}.
+Also, we report the average group performance to see whether a serious fairness performance trade-off exists.
+For the UTKFace and CINIC-10 datasets, we use average accuracy for performance evaluation.
+As for the HAM-10000 dataset, we adopt the F1-score as the performance evaluation metric following prior work \cite{sandler2018mobilenetv2} on account of a severe label imbalance problem.